quanghoangthoai/surveyjs-aspnet-mvc/README.md

 - To generate new migrations after making model changes, run `dotnet ef migrations add <MigrationName>`.
 - Apply pending migrations with `dotnet ef database update`.
 - The application seeds default surveys and sample results automatically on startup.
+- Supplier-specific tables (`Suppliers`, `SurveyResponses.SupplierId`) are created automatically starting from the `AddSuppliers` migration.

+## Supplier Workflow API

+Suppliers (NCC) can be defined ahead of time and linked to surveys so that respondents complete one supplier survey after another until the list is exhausted.

+- `GET /api/suppliers` &mdash; list suppliers in display order.
+Each entry indicates the linked survey (if any).
+- `POST /api/suppliers` &mdash; create a supplier.
+Payload: `{ "name": "...", "description": "...", "displayOrder": 1, "surveyId": "3" }`.
+- `POST /api/suppliers/assign` &mdash; attach an existing survey to a supplier (replaces previous associations if needed).
+- `GET /api/suppliers/next?currentSurveyId=2` &mdash; retrieve the next supplier survey in sequence.
+Omit `currentSurveyId` to get the first survey.
+- `GET /api/create?name=...&supplierId=1&isSupplierEvaluation=true` &mdash; create a new survey and bind it to a supplier.
+Set `isSupplierEvaluation=false` to create a standalone survey that is not tied to any supplier.
+- `POST /api/post` accepts an optional `supplierId` alongside the existing payload so responses can be attributed to a supplier.

 ## Client-Side App